mjordan/islandora_westvault/README.md

 ## Configuration

 To use this module, go to Administration > Islandora > Islandora Utility Modules > Islandora BagIt.
-Check the "Add WestVault tags" option at the bottom of the form.
+Make sure the "Add WestVault tags" option at the bottom of the form is checked.
 You should also make sure that you enter your institution's name in the "Organization transferring the content" field at the top of the "Bag metadata" group form elements:

 ![BagIt configuration](images/islandora_westvault.png)